lschmid83/Dragon-Island/README.md

 * Mini subgames and secret areas
 * Fixing keyboard controls on Apple Mac computers

+The keyboard controls for the Java version of the game are as follows:

+Arrow keys = Move player
+Ctrl / Q = Run / Fireball
+Space / W = Jump
+Enter = Select Menu Item / Pause

 Below are the instructions on how to setup and run the various projects.

 Importing an Eclipse Project